9 Essential Travel Safety Devices You Need to Pack

 9. Travel Insurance

-EKTA Insurance offers affordable travel insurance plans for destinations around the world.
-They have various coverage options, including coverage for trip interruption, medical emergencies, and more.
-It’s a must to have if you’re a digital nomad.
+They have various coverage options for including trip interruptions, medical emergencies, and more.
+It’s a must-have if you’re a digital nomad.

 While medical care is generally very affordable in Mexico, travel insurance will ensure you are covered for any eventuality without worrying about your travel budget.